Greg1400/BaculaProject/docs/source/SwitchConfiguration.rst

 #.
 Close and reopen MS Edge and go to the address of the switch

 #.
 You will perhaps have to accept to reload in IE mode
 #.
-Now, you're able to connect through the web to the Switch Configuration with the `credentials <credentials>`_ above.
+Now, you're able to connect through the web to the Switch Configuration with the :ref:`credentials` above.:ref:`credentials`

 .. note::
     ``Startup Configuration File`` and ``Running Configuration File`` are different.